-Each paper is allowed up to 10 pages of texts, including figures and tables.
-But never exceed 10 pages.
+Each paper is allowed up to 15 pages of texts, including figures and tables.
+But never exceed 15 pages.
 Color graphics are acceptable.
 However, movie files and some kinds of software tools should not be included in the paper.

-Paper with less than 6 pages will be automatically categorized into "Research note" when they are accepted for publication in Aerospace Technology Japan.
+Paper with less than 6 pages will be automatically categorized into "Research note", and papers presented in u-session of ISTS will be categorized into "Educational program report" no matter how many pages when they are accepted for publication in Journal of Evolving Space Activities.